Press "Enter" to skip to content

 Metta Forest Monastery

-This monastery in California is in the Thai Forest tradition of Theravada Buddhism.
-Their abbot, Thanissaro Bhikkhu, has written and self-published many books on Buddhism and translations of the Pali Canon as well as Thai Buddhist texts that are offered entirely free.
+This monastery in Southern California is in the Thai Forest (Kammatthāna) tradition of Theravada Buddhism.
+Their abbot, Thanissaro Bhikkhu, has written many books on Buddhism, translations of the Pali Canon, and translations of Thai Buddhist texts.
+All are offered freely.
 While the monastery does not hold any retreats, people are welcome to stay for extended periods as a guest or resident.
 Please consider supporting this community if you are able.
-This is one of the few places where authentic Buddhism can be learned and practiced and the teachings there are invaluable.
+This is one of the few places where authentic Dhamma can be learned and practiced and the teachings there are invaluable.

 Bhavana Society